jakemalley/virtualmuseum/README.md

 The Idea
 ========
 This project was an entry to the hack.summit() 2016 hackathon, we decided to address the "data visualizations" theme.
 We were both very keen to explore how we could create a virtual tour of unseen museum artefacts.
-After researching, we found that the Victorial and Albert Museum in London provided a great api for us to collect images and information about vault stored artefacts.
+After researching, we found that the Victoria and Albert Museum in London provided a great api for us to collect images and information about vault stored artefacts.

 In essence, our web application allows you to search artefacts stored in the museum and view the images and details about each artefact in ThreeJS.